Israeli military: Palestinian man killed after alleged stabbing attempt in West Bank settlement

-JERUSALEM (AP) — A Palestinian man was shot and killed on Friday in the occupied West Bank after sneaking into a Jewish settlement and trying to stab a resident there, the Israeli army said.
+JERUSALEM (AP) — A Palestinian man was shot and killed on Friday after infiltrating a Jewish settlement in the occupied West Bank, the Israeli army said.

-In a statement, the military said the man attempted to stab a resident in the Tene Omarim settlement and was shot by an armed civilian.
-It said the incident had set off an alarm and soldiers were scanning the area.
+In a statement, the military said the man tried to stab a resident in the Tene Omarim settlement and was shot by an armed civilian.
+It said the infiltration had set off an alarm and soldiers were scanning the area.

-The Palestinian Health ministry confirmed the death and identified the killed man as Alaa Qissaya, 28.
+The Palestinian Health ministry confirmed the death but gave no further details.

-Security camera footage from the site shows a Palestinian male crawling in under a gate and walking into the settlement while holding a knife.
-The video does not show the alleged stabbing attempt or the man being shot.

-The settlement is located near Hebron, a flashpoint city in the southern West Bank, which is a frequent site of friction between Palestinian residents and Jewish settlers.
+The settlement is located near Hebron, a flashpoint city in the southern West Bank that is a frequent site of friction between Palestinian residents and Jewish settlers.

 The incident occurred as Jews were celebrating Shavuot, a festival marking the day that Jews believe the Torah was given to Moses on Mount Sinai in Egypt.